Photography by Anna Nguyen

-The Bohemian Restaurant
+The Bohemian restaurant bar area

 The Bohemian’s baroque-meets-Palm Beach Regency interiors match the Florida-sourced, worldly menu.
-(Photo by Anna Nguyen)

-In a dinner that may start with Asian-inspired lobster buns and end with Southern-accented sweet potato beignets with sorghum gelato, influences from Cuba, Peru, South Korea and Greece seep into other dishes.
+In a dinner that may start with Asian-inspired lobster buns and end with Southern-accented sweet potato beignets with sor ghum gelato, influences from Cuba, Peru, South Korea and Greece seep into other dishes.
 Like a true bohemian, the menu at this new Bonita Springs restaurant wanders and dares.

 In March, Caitlin Emery-Schewe and Brandon Schewe, the energetic team behind Downtown Coffee and Wine Company, opened their long-awaited fine-dining concept off Old 41.
 Inside, the 12-seat bar and small dining room lean baroque with jewel-tone walls and fabrics, Palm Beach regency art and furnishings that were mostly thrifted from around Southwest Florida and gold-accented lighting that adds a dose of Art Deco cool.
 While the interiors are intimate, an extensive patio nearly doubles the seating.